replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/01-the-replicated-license/assignment.md

 lab covers release channels in the most depth if you'd like more information.

 Release channels, at their most basic, map releases to customers.
-Each customer is assigned to a specific channel, and any relasee can be provided to as many channels as you want.
+Each customer is assigned to a specific channel, and any relase can be provided to as many channels as you want.
 There are three default channels: `Unstable`, `Beta`, and `Stable`.
 Think of `Stable` as your GA software and `Unstable` as releases that you're planning to test and/or distribute internally. `Beta` is, of course, for